By: Marilyn L. Davis

 Was the research about this topic interesting to you?

 - If it isn’t, that will come through to the reader.
 Merely linking to additional dry material loses the reader.

 - Good copywriters can produce words; however, you cannot infuse emotion, heart, and passion into the piece if you don’t like it; neither will the reader.

 - Your readers are a good gauge of whether your post was interesting or informative.
 Pay attention to the comments, likes, and shares.

 Even knowing that a catchy title or good summary attracted the reader, it’s often in the comments that we learn how our content influenced the reader.
 And we need to be mindful of these remarks and observations to improve.

 Solid writing craft means the art is well written.
-Therefore, improving at the craft of writing might mean defining your process, analyzing the results, maintaining a formula that works, or trying something different, enhancing your strengths and finding your voice, tone and style.
+Therefore, improving at the craft of writing might mean defining your process, analyzing the results, maintaining a formula that works, or trying something different, enhancing your strengths and finding your voice, tone, and style.

-In addition, I think improving craft might just set us apart from those other 1,999,999 other writers.
+Besides, I think improving craft might just set us apart from those other 1,999,999 other writers.